 NOTE The logical flow of the algorithm to this point implies that the coordinates of the two adjacent points are different.
 This avoids a division by zero in the following calculations that would otherwise occur.

 Select one of the two adjacent points as the reference point, and let the other be the comparison point.
 It doesn’t matter which is which.
-Let refCoord be the grid coordinate for the current direction of the former, and let compCoord be the grid coordinate for the latter.
-Let targetCoord be the grid coordinate for the target, un-referenced point.
+Let refCoord be the coordinate value for the current direction of the former, and let compCoord be the coordinate value for the latter.
+Let targetCoord be the coordinate value for the target, un-referenced point.
 Calculate a proportion, proportion, as follows:

 Now let deltaRef and deltaComp be the unscaled adjustment-delta values in the variation data for the reference and comparison points.
 The inferred delta for the target point, deltaTarget, is calculated as follows: